lars2800/SatEye/README.md

 - You can use the code for personal projects.
 - You cannot use the code commercially.
 - Public use requires my explicit permission and credit.

+© 2025 Lars Van Goethem.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.